Objective Design Standards and Streamlined Project Review

 Elderly woman riding bike on sidewalk waving to another woman standing on steps of a building

-• Comply with state legislation.
-California recently adopted legislation (SB 35 and SB 330) to address the housing shortage within the State.
-The legislation requires cities to review new multi-family and mixed-use residential housing projects ministerially or "over-the-counter" against objective design and development standards.
-These new laws prevent cities from denying approvals for certain multifamily housing projects based on discretionary design guidelines.
+California recently passed laws (SB 35 and SB 330) to help address the state’s housing shortage.
+These laws require cities to use objective design standards for reviewing new multi-family and mixed-use housing projects.
+The new laws also prevent cities from denying approvals for certain housing projects based on subjective guidelines.

-• City Council Action.
-In 2019, City Council adopted a Resolution requesting Planning staff to study incentives to increase creation of transit-oriented and affordable housing.
-These incentives include streamlining the permitting process.
-An alternative design review process based on objective design standards holds promise to streamline the planning permitting process.
+In 2019, City Council passed a Resolution asking Planning staff to look into incentives for more transit-oriented and affordable housing.
+These incentives include simplifying the permitting process.
+Using objective design standards could help make the planning process faster and more efficient.

 Past Engagement and Events